 If a piece of information normally contains dashes (for example, EIN), the user does not need to enter the dash.
 The user only needs to type in the numbers, and the information will automatically conform to the prescribed format.

-Several data elements are preceded by 'Primary,' such as NAICS Code and PHS/OLAW Assurance Number.
-For data elements modified by 'Primary,' organizations should enter the information used most of the time.
-If an organization has more than one possible response, enter the information used most often in the 'Primary' data field, and use the Comments box to add other important information:
+Several data elements are preceded by “Primary,” such as NAICS Code and PHS/OLAW Assurance Number.
+For data elements preceded by “Primary,” organizations should enter the information used most of the time.
+If an organization has more than one possible response, enter the information used most often in the “Primary” data field, and use the Comments box to add other important information:

 Any errors will appear on the Authorization tab:

-On the General Information, Registrations & IDs, Certifications, Audits, and Assurances tabs, a 'Comments' box appears where a Profile Editor can type in relevant information about any data element on that field.
+On the General Information, Registrations & IDs, Certifications, Audits, and Assurances tabs, an optional “Comments” box appears where a Profile Editor can type in relevant information about any data element on that field.

 If any information provided by the organization warrants further explanation, the Comments box is where this explanation should be entered.
+Examples of comments have included topics such as: the annual audit is running late and will be updated as soon as possible; the organization has multiple NAICS or FWA codes; or the findings in the audit pertain only to the financial aid area.
 These comments will be viewable to anyone viewing the Profile.

 If all is acceptable, the Certifier should go to the Authorization tab.
 A copy of the Business Use Agreement will appear, and at the bottom, the Certifier indicates agreement with the expectations outlined.

-The FDP Administrators will go into the certified profile and validate the data (e.g., ensure that hyperlinks and attachments are working properly).
+The FDP Administrators will go into the certified profile and validate the data (e.g., ensure that hyperlinks and attachments are working properly; also see section 2.1).
 Once they have confirmed that everything is working as it should, they will publish the profile, which will change its status in the System to PUBLISHED.
-At that point, the profile will be publicly available on fdpclearinghouse.org/ under the 'Participating Organizations' section
+At that point, the profile will be publicly available on fdpclearinghouse.org/ under the “Participating Organizations” section

-If the Certifier rejects the profile, it will be put back into DRAFT status, and a notification will be sent to the Profile Editor.
+If the Certifier rejects the profile, it will be put back into DRAFT status, and an e-mail notification will be sent to the Profile Editor.

 If the Profile has been submitted to the Certifier, but not yet certified, the Profile Editor can retract the Profile for further editing.
-They do this by navigating to the Authorization tab and selecting 'Retract for editing'.
-When they do this, an email notification will be sent to the Profile Certifier.
-The Profile Editor can then make any necessary updates or changes and resubmit the Profile to the Profile Certifier.
+They do this by navigating to the Authorization tab and selecting “Retract for editing”.
+When they do this, an email notification will be sent to the Authorized Profile Certifier.
+The Profile Editor can then make any necessary updates or changes and resubmit the Profile to the Authorized Profile Certifier.

-If the Profile has already been submitted to FDP, only the Profile Certifier can 'Retract for editing'.
-Once they do this, then the Profile Editor can 'Retract for editing' to allow them to edit further and then move back through submit and certify process.
-This 'Retract for editing' process essentially works backwards of the normal workflow process to submit, certify and approve.
-This also includes the Profile Certifier having to agree to the Terms again to move back through the process.
+If the Profile has already been submitted to FDP, only the Authorized Profile Certifier can “Retract for editing”.
+Once they do this, then the Profile Editor can “Retract for editing” to allow them to edit further and then move back through submit and certify process.
+This “Retract for editing” process essentially works backwards of the normal workflow process to submit, certify and approve.
+This also includes the Authorized Profile Certifier having to agree to the Terms again to move back through the process.

-The user may delete entity profiles that have not been submitted for review.
+The user may delete profiles that have not been submitted for review.
 To delete a profile, go to My Dashboard and click on the profile to be deleted.
-A new screen will appear that includes a 'Delete' button in the top right corner:
+A new screen will appear that includes a “Delete” button in the top right corner:

 Clicking on Yes will permanently delete the profile, and it will not be retrievable.

-If, for some reason, you wish to delete an entity profile that was previously submitted for review, please contact email@example.com.
+If, for some reason, you wish to delete a profile that was previously submitted for review, please contact email@example.com.